French Viplavam

 French Viplavam is a Malayalam comedy movie, which marks the directorial debut of Maju, starring Sunny Wayne, Lal, Chemban Vinod Jose, and Arya Salim.
 It was released on 26 October 2018.
-From the very first shot to the last one the film lacked any elements which would enable it to be called as a film.

 The film received negative reviews from critics.

 Plot

-The film revolves around a group of innocent villagers in a calm village known as Kochukadavu, which happened in 1996 after the arrack ban in Kerala.
+The film revolves around a group of innocent villagers in a calm village known as KochuKadavu കൊച്ചുകടവ്, which happened in 1996 after the arrack ban in Kerala.
 The scenes are based on the escapades of a few characters who are desperate to have a drink, all the time.

 Patta Sisupalan owned an arrack shop, which he had to close down due to the ban.
-Satyan is a youth fooling around with his gang of friends and is in love with Sisupalan’s daughter.
+Satyan is a youth fooling around with his gang of friends and is in love with Sisupalan's daughter.

-The story goes along without any definite direction until a twist happens with a foreign lady’s arrival with a bottle of French wine.
+The story goes along without any definite direction until a twist happens with a foreign lady's arrival with a bottle of French wine.